Table of Contents

 Unfortunately, there is no definitive medical treatment for PSC.
 Symptomatic treatment is indicated for pain.

 Patients in early stages of the disease can be prescribed steroids or other immunosuppressants to delay disease progression but this approach has not been found to alter the overall prognosis.
-Ursodeoxycholic acid supplementation decreases cholestasis in patients with PSC, improves the liver function profile and may improve survival in early stage PSC.
-Patients who are on medical treatment might also benefit from stricture’s dilation by endoscopy.
+Ursodeoxycholic acid supplementation decreases cholestasis, improves the liver function profile and may improve survival in early stage PSC.
+Patients who are on medical treatment might also benefit from stricture dilation by endoscopy.

-Medical treatment and endoscopic dilation can relieve symptoms in a subset of patients but are not known to lower the risk of malignancy transformation.
+Medical treatment and endoscopic dilation can relieve symptoms in a subset of patients but are not known to lower the risk of malignant transformation.

 Patients who develop variceal bleeding due to liver cirrhosis, intractable ascites, hepatic encephalopathy and recurrent bacterial cholangitis are possible candidates for liver transplantation.
 Liver transplantation is the only known treatment for TSC to significantly alter the prognosis and survival.